cpsdeylami-commits/telegram-bot-python/README.md

 # telegram-bot-python
-a bot to assisst customers and arrange bills ,etc
+a bot to assist customers and arrange bills ,etc